-$^{3}$ H is not the only measure of predictability, but is the only one relevant for standard agents.
+$^{\ddagger}H$ is not the only measure of predictability, but is the only one relevant for standard agents.
 Different agents can profit from other types of predictability [11].

-&lt;sup>4 A qualitatively different behaviour arises, instead, if agents abandon the price-taking behaviour and account for their market impact.
-Assuming that agents behave as price takers, we shall not discuss this case here but rather refer the interested reader to [10, 12, 18, 20].
+A qualitatively different behavior arises, instead, if agents abandon the price taking behavior and account for their market impact.
+Assuming that agents behave as price takers, we shall not discuss this case here but rather refer the interested reader to refs.
+[10,12,18,20].

-&lt;sup>5 This indeed agrees with the fact that self-organized criticality generically arises in a system where the dynamics leading to internal reorganization of the system occurs on a much faster time scale than that characterizing the dynamics of external perturbations (see e.g. [29]).
-See also [15].
+\\This indeed agrees with the fact that self-organized criticality generically arises in system where the dynamics leading to internal re-organization of the system occurs on a much faster time-scale than that characterizing the dynamics of external perturbations (see e.g. [29]).